yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

     Define the following express REST API endpoints in `server/controller/collection.controller.ts`:

     - `createCollectionRoute(req, res)` takes an HTTP request containing the metadata in its body necessary to create a collection and creates a collection.
-It returns the created collection as reponse.
+It returns the created collection as response.
     - `deleteCollectionRoute(req, res)` takes an HTTP request containing a collection ID and the username of the collection and deletes the corresponding collection.
-It returns the deleted collection as response of the delete was successful.
+It returns the deleted collection as response if the delete was successful.
     - `toggleSaveQuestionRoute(req, res)` takes an HTTP request with the question ID that needs to be saved and the collection ID where the question will be a part of.
 It returns the updated collection as response.
-    - `getCollectionsByUsernameRoute(req, res)` takes an HTTP request containing the username of the currenly logged in user and the username of some other user.
+    - `getCollectionsByUsernameRoute(req, res)` takes an HTTP request containing the username of the currently logged in user and the username of some other user.
 It returns all collections for the username as response.
     - `getCollectionByIdRoute(req, res)` takes an HTTP request containing the collection ID and the username of the user that created the collection.
 It returns the corresponding collection as response.

     All endpoints return a status code of 200 in their response.
-However, in case of an error they return a status code 50 in their response and in case of an invalid request they return a status code of 400 in their reponse.
+However, in case of an error they return a status code 500 in their response and in case of an invalid request they return a status code of 400 in their reponse.
 6. Add routes to endpoints

     Define the appropriate API routes on the Express router for each of the functions implemented in the previous steps.